fetchrobotics/docs/source/indigo_to_melodic.rst

     `ros-melodic-fetch-tools <https://github.com/fetchrobotics/fetch_tools>`_.
   - Ensure that these packages are included in your path (e.g.
     ``rospack find fetch_description`` returns a path)
+  - Common gotcha on a new setup: If the robot model doesn't appear at first, you may want to change the "Fixed frame" from e.g. 'map' to 'odom'.

 Not Recommended/Supported: Upgrading from 14.04 to 18.04 (via 16.04)
 --------------------------------------------------------------------